General liability insurance for independent contractors

 Commercial general liability insurance doesn’t cover professional liabilities like disputes over professional services, missed deadlines, or data breaches.
 That's why many tech contractors carry technology errors and omissions insurance, also known as tech E&O, to protect them from these types of lawsuits.

 If you drive to visit clients or haul equipment, you may need to purchase hired and non-owned auto insurance (HNOA) or commercial auto insurance.
 If your consulting business has employees, you might also need workers’ compensation insurance.

 Get free quotes and compare policies with TechInsurance

-TechInsurance helps IT and tech business owners compare business insurance quotes with one easy online application.
+TechInsurance helps IT and tech business owners compare small business insurance quotes with one easy online application.
 Start an application today to find the right policy at the most affordable price for your business.